andrewfstratton/quando/README.md

   - Low Resource Mode
   - Avoid Poor Performance

-It is then advisable to plug in the Leap Motion and test it with the Diagnostic Visualizer - this can help identify lighting issues as well.
+Then plug in the Leap Motion and test it with the Diagnostic Visualizer - this can help identify lighting issues as well.

 ### Client browser Kiosk setup - allows PC to boot straight into client browser interaction